How do I troubleshoot connecting to my EC2 Linux instance using a secondary IP address?

-I can't connect to my Amazon Elastic Compute Cloud (Amazon EC2) Linux instance using a secondary IP address.
-How do I troubleshoot this?
+I want to understand why I can't connect to my Amazon Elastic Compute Cloud (Amazon EC2) Linux instance when I use a secondary IP address.

 Short description

-To connect to your instance through SSH using a secondary IP address, make sure that your instance meets the following prerequisites:
+Before you use a secondary IP address to connect to your instance through SSH, confirm that your instance meets the following prerequisites:

-- If you launched your instances in a private subnet, then connect through SSH using the secondary private IP address.
+- If you launched your instance in a private subnet, then use the secondary private IP address to connect through SSH.
 Make sure to choose the secondary IPv4 address from the IPv4 CIDR block range of the subnet for the network interface.

-- If you launched your instances in a public subnet, then allocate an Elastic IP address to the secondary private IP address attached to your instance.
+- If you launched your instances in a public subnet, then allocate an Elastic IP address to your instance's secondary private IP address.

-If your instance meets these prerequisites, then do the following to troubleshoot connecting through SSH:
+If your instance meets these prerequisites, then use the following steps to troubleshoot connection issues through SSH:

-- Connect through SSH with verbose messaging on to identify the error.
+- Connect through SSH with verbose messaging turned on to identify the error.

 - Review the system logs to look for errors.